omnistrate-oss/serverless-proxy/README.md

 The default password for the demo is **postgres**

 Once we attempt to start the connection the instance will be automatically started, it will take a few minutes for the server to start and then you can operate on the open connection.
+While the connection is open the instance will be Running and after the connection is close the instance will be Stopped automatically.

 **Notes**